June 7, 2026

 The best way to begin with Lenormand is to learn the 36 card meanings briefly, then practise three-card draws.
 Place three cards in a row and read them as a sentence: subject, verb, object, or beginning, middle, end.

-Don't worry about getting the meanings perfect.
-Lenormand rewards practice and pattern recognition more than memorisation.
+Don't worry about getting the meanings perfect at first.
+Lenormand rewards practice and pattern recognition more than memorization.
 The more you read, the more fluent the combinations become.

-Lenormand reads particularly well in journal form because the combinations are so concrete.
+Lenormand reads particularly well in journal form because the combinations are concrete enough to evaluate.
 Write down the three cards you drew and your interpretation of the sentence they formed.
-Come back and check it.
+Set a date to come back and check it.